Programs

 A little-known aspect of Barry’s work is that he is a great steward of treatment in general, not just Rogers.
 His lightheartedness is complemented by the gentle demeanor he has with those who reach out to him.
 He knows the difficulty and challenges that individuals with OCD and other mental illnesses face, which makes him one of the best resources for guidance and understanding.

-$4,700 raised 2023!
+$4,700 raised in 2023!
 Thank you!
-Can we top that this year?
+Can we top that in 2024?

 One Million Steps for OCD Walk